-What is DLP or Defects Liability Period in Construction?
+What is the Meaning of DLP in Construction?

-Key points to understand about the DLP include:
+Key points to understand about the DLP are:

 For a deeper dive into the broader topic, check out this resource on Contract Administration.